RyotaUshio/obsidian-latex-theorem-equation-referencer-docs/Math Booster Docs/Equations.md

 [^1]: It was one of Obsidian's [long-standing](https://forum.obsidian.md/t/automatic-equation-numbering-latex-math/1325) problems.

-Note that only equations with backlinks (i.e. the ones that are referenced elsewhere) are numbered.
+Importantly, Math Booster only numbers equations with backlinks (i.e. the ones that are referenced elsewhere).

+> [!remark] Back-embeds
+> An equation is not numbered when it has backlinks but all of them are embeds.
+This is intentional, but you can [send a feature request](https://github.com/RyotaUshio/obsidian-math-booster/issues) if you want embeds to be counted as backlinks too.

 ## Examples